-Performing squats as a part of your weekly exercise routine can help keep your quadriceps, hamstrings and glutes strong.
-One-legged squats can promote better balance, coordination and speed for running and other athletic activities.
+Performing squats as a part of your weekly exercise routine can help keep your lower-body muscles strong.
+And doing them on one leg (aka pistol squats) can build better balance, coordination and speed for running and other athletic activities.

 Hamstrings are located at the back of the upper leg and quadriceps are in the front part of the upper leg.
-Gluteus maximus muscles, also referred to as buttocks muscles, attach to your hamstrings from above.
+Gluteal muscles, also referred to as buttocks muscles, attach to your hamstrings from above.
 Calves consist of the soleus and the gastrocnemius muscles and are located at the back of your lower legs.

-This translates to better movement and coordination during sports performance and other activities, especially when combined with other cross-training exercises, such as high-bench stepups and one-legged hops.
+This translates to better movement and coordination during sports performance and other activities, especially when combined with other cross-training exercises, such as high-bench step-ups and one-legged hops.

 One-legged squats teach your body to balance in a manner similar to the exercises commonly practiced in martial arts for rooting, which refers to the way a tree is rooted to the ground.
 The body is challenged to balance over a narrow base of support during one-legged squats and must find a center of gravity and connection to the ground.